 Hot tubs and spas are a great luxury to have as a home owner.
 Almost nothing is more relaxing after a long day than soaking up in your hot tub with some friends.
-(Or a bottle of wine) With this being said, the temperature of the water you soak in is incredibly important.
+With this being said, the temperature of the water you soak in is incredibly important.
 Today on Pool Calculator we are writing a mini-blog post on the ideal temperature of your hot tub.
 We’ll discuss the ideal range, and how you can find the perfect temperature for you and those who will be enjoying the luxury.

 What is the Recommended Range for Hot Tub Temperature?